p8tgames/medialibs/README.md

 # Bugs:

-~~-Shows permission denied errors, but theyre safe and dont do anything.-~~ Fixed!
+~~-Shows permission denied errors, but theyre safe and dont do anything.~~ Fixed!

--Only OGG and FLAC supported at this moment, MP3 and more coming soon...?
+~~-Only OGG and FLAC supported at this moment, MP3 and more coming soon...?~~ Support added!

 # Requirements:

--Mutagen
+~~-Mutagen~~ we moved to tinytag!

 -Python 3